PaNOSC-ViNYL/ase/doc/development/documentation.rst

 ============

 .. highlight:: bash

+First, you should take a look at the documentation for Sphinx_ and reStructuredText_.

 If you don't already have your own copy of the ASE package, then get that first::